Eomm/blog-posts/posts/bonus-fastify-log-controller.md

 ## Trade-offs

 The `logController` is a single instance for the whole server, it is not encapsulated per plugin like `logLevel` is.
-So per-route behaviour has to be derived from the request, as in the first example, and not from where the route was registered.
+So per-route behaviour has to be derived from the request, as in the `/health` example above, and not from where the route was registered.
 The two techniques compose nicely, though: a silenced plugin for the routes you never want to hear from, a controller for everything that needs judgement.

 These methods also sit on the hot path of every single request.
 Keep them cheap: read a property, pick a level, log.
 This is not the place for an `await` or a JSON round trip.